lin380/coursebook/docs/03-understanding-data.md

 |01          |A        |investigation |NN  |investig   |
 |01          |A        |of            |IN  |of         |

 A few things to note here.
 First there are a number of stemming algorithms both for individual languages and distinct languages ^[https://snowballstem.org/algorithms/].
-Second not all words can be stemmed as they do not have alternate morphological forms (i.e. "The", "of", etc.).
-This generally related to the distinction between closed-class (articles, prepositions, conjunctions, etc.) and open-class (nouns, verbs, adjectives, etc.) grammatical categories.
+Second not all words can be stemmed as they do not have alternate morphological forms (*i.e.* "The", "of", *etc*.).
+This generally related to the distinction between closed-class (articles, prepositions, conjunctions, *etc*.) and open-class (nouns, verbs, adjectives, *etc*.) grammatical categories.
 Third the stem generated for those words that can be stemmed result in forms that are not words themselves.
 Nonetheless, stems can be very useful for more easily extracting a set of related word forms.

 As an example, let's identify all the word forms for the stem 'investig'.